Make the switch from email to Slack

 How it works in Slack

-Let’s say that someone asks you to review a contract in your #team-legal channel.
+Let’s say someone asks you to review a contract in your #team-legal channel.
 When you’re ready to review it, mark the message with the 👀 emoji as a reaction (anyone can mouse over that emoji to see who claimed the task).
-When you’ve finished reviewing, mark the message with a ✅.
+When you’re done reviewing, mark the message with a ✅.
 If any changes are suggested, those can be left in the document or as a reply in a message thread.

 Here are some other time-saving emoji reactions to use: